 I always have the impression that it is very difficult to play the leading role and also direct yourself.
 What was it like for you?

 Well, I made a lot of short films and videos in the past.
 I’m thirty-two now, and from my twenty-first birthday, I started shooting things, often shooting myself, put it on the computer, cutting it up and putting music to it, just to see what I got.
 I became accustomed to the sight of my own face and the sound of my own voice and that’s very important.
 It’s very normal for an actor and I remember feeling this way earlier to being a little worried about the sight of my own face and the sound of my own voice, but just by repetition and doing it so many times, I think I got used to it, so I was able to be productive and objective.

-What is the biggest lesson you learned from directing this film?
+What is the most important lesson you learned from directing this film?